Top list of Saint John events in Barcelona

 Clubbing.
 Locals consider the feast of Saint John kind of the equivalent to New Year’s Eve in the Summer.
 Many nightclubs will be organizing special parties that will last until the sunrise.
 If you are planning to attend, make sure to buy tickets in advance (it’s usually cheaper, and it’ll avoid you the pain of choosing a venue when you are not familiar with them yet).
 The ones by the beach (Choko, CDLC…) are everyone’s favorites – but take into account that locals won’t start showing up until at least 1AM (before that, it’ll be only tourists).
 So make sure to plan for a late dinner followed by some drinks somewhere else before going dancing.

-But wait!
-Would you like to know how locals like to end the Sant Joan Festival?
+AND BONUS!
+Here is how locals like to end the Sant Joan Festival?
 Share this post to discover it:

 Bathing in the sea and eating churros.
 After a long night out partying, the tradition says you should go see the sunrise to the beach and get in the water with the very first sun rays for good luck.
 Bonus if you do it naked (since it’s relatively dark and most people are kind of drunk, no one will care if you do, lol).
 After that, many will head to the Old Town for a comforting cup of hot chocolate and churros before going to sleep.
 A sweet and fulfilling reward for having stayed up on the shortest night of the year.